AndrejsAbrickis/ts-inversify-blog/Readme.md

 One of the more common uses for DI Containers is the ability to setup mocks in your test code.
 Maybe your service under test has a dependency on a module that performs HTTP request or do costly computation, so you need to instruct your test to use a double instead of the real service.

-The idea is to declare another `Container` instance to be used in your tests, and there setup it in such a way that, instead of using the real services, we use the mocks:
+The idea is to declare another `Container` instance to be used in your tests, and there setup it in such a way that, instead of using the real services, we use the mocks as implementations for `DependencyA` and `DependencyB`:

 ```typescript
 import { Container, injectable } from 'inversify';